Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

 The encoded representation is passed through a projection head $g(\cdot)$ which is a series of three fully connected layers.
 Experiments show that a projection head improves the quality of the encoded features $h$ \cite{chen2020simple}:

 The CL loss $\mathcal{L}^{i,j}$ is defined using cosine similarity on the output of the projection head:

-where $\delta_{ik}$ is the Kronecker delta function which evaluates to 1 if $i=k$ and 0 otherwise.
-Note that, after training is completed, we throw away the projection head $g(\cdot)$ and use encoder $f(\cdot)$ and representation $h$ to train a proxy model.
+where $\delta_{ik}$ is the Kronecker delta function which evaluates to 1 if $i=k$ and 0 otherwise. \reasat{Here, $\simil$ computes the cosine similarity score (dot product) of the representations and $\tau$ is a temperature parameter that effects the smoothness of the probability distribution of the classes.
+Experimentally, it has been observed that training the CL model with $\tau < 1$ accentuates differences between the scores (i.e., difference in scores among similar looking negative images will be more prominent), making the model learn from hard negative examples. \cite{chen2020simple}.} Note that, after training is completed, we throw away the projection head $g(\cdot)$ and use encoder $f(\cdot)$ and representation $h$ to train a proxy model.